 A neck lift procedure aims to rejuvenate the neck and restore a youthful contour.
-Droopy skin and fat in the neck is unfortunately a common problem and is one of the earliest signs of aging for many people.
+Droopy skin, fat and muscle in the neck is unfortunately a common problem and is one of the earliest signs of aging for many people.
 Aging of the face, eyelids and brow often becomes more noticeable some years after the neck.
 Excess neck tissues can appear quite suddenly.
 A period of weight gain or loss may precede their development.

 Often the redundancy of the neck tissues is also seen in the face.
 In many patients the excess tissue in the neck was originally located up in the face and has fallen slowly over many years below the jawline into the neck.
 Sun exposure, genetic factors as well as significant changes in weight can accelerate this process.

 The best way to rejuvenate the neck is through a neck lift procedure.
 In this procedure redundant skin, muscle and fat is contoured and repositioned back where it should have been in earlier years.
 Sutures are used to suspend the tissue back up around the ears.

 Sometimes a small incision is necessary under the chin where the hanging edges of the platysma muscle are stitched together.
 Further small incisions hidden around the ear and hairline then allow the neck tissues to be lifted and tightened.
 The end result is usually a very smooth, tight jawline and neck.